Retail Marketing Strategy: Ultimate Guide for 2025 and Beyond [+ Examples]

 Email marketing is one of the most effective ways to connect with customers and generate revenue.

-There’s one big challenge: inboxes are crowded.
+There’s one big challenge, inboxes are crowded.
 The average office worker receives over 100 emails a day.
-Unless your emails stand out from the crowd, they’ll be ignored, and people will unsubscribe.
+Unless your emails can stand out from the crowd, they’ll be ignored or people will unsubscribe.

-The average e-commerce store has multiple products for sale, each with a unique page.
+The average e-commerce store has multiple products for sale and each one has a unique page.
 When someone visits, they’ll interact with the product pages they’re interested in and ignore the rest.
-Track this using your email marketing software and send relevant email automation based on the pages a visitor has viewed.
+Track this using your email marketing software and send out relevant email automation based on the pages a visitor has viewed.

-There was a time when the software was very expensive, but modern email marketing tools are quite cheap, and they make it simple to segment people based on website activity.
+There used to be a time that the software was very expensive, but there are modern email marketing tools that are quite cheap and they make it simple to segment people based on website activity.

-Start by setting an automation trigger that sends an email to people who’ve visited a page two times or more within 30 days (or however long it takes people to go from consideration to purchase).
-If you have a large product catalog, focus first on the most popular product and expand from there.
+Start by setting an automation trigger that goes out to people who’ve visited a page 2 times or more within 30 days (or however long it takes people to go from consideration to purchase).
+If you have a large product catalog, focus on the most popular product first and expand from there.

 This segmentation method focuses on finding the kind of content your subscribers are interacting with and sending more of it.
 When someone first becomes a subscriber, it’s natural to lead them through a welcome series and send them different types of content.